 The Center for Community Health Partnership & Research is supported by Washington University’s Institute of Clinical and Translational Sciences and the Institute for Public Health.

-The Center for Community Health Partnership & Research aims to reduce disparities and improve health and wellness in the region by fostering bidirectional communication and supporting community-academic partnerships and research.
+The Center for Community Health Partnership & Research aims to reduce disparities and improve health and wellness in the region by supporting collaborations between community and university partners.

 - Develop and foster community-academic partnerships to improve health

-- Facilitate active-engagement and participation by community stakeholders as partners in all stages of research
+- Facilitate active engagement and participation by community stakeholders as partners in all stages of research and practice

 See our brochure for a description of Center initiatives.